uni-bremen-agst/SEE/Tools/XMLDocNormalizer/Evaluation/README.md

 ## Evaluation semantics

-For each candidate the harness records pinned hashes, PDB/source provenance, every reached reconstruction gate, P7A discovery, P7B origin counts, P5 source/reference counts, compiler diagnostics, fallback classification, duration, and canonical finding sets.
+For each candidate the harness records pinned hashes, PDB/source provenance, every reached reconstruction gate, P7A discovery, P7B origin counts, direct/reconstructed/unavailable source counts, bounded line-ending reconstruction work, P5 source/reference counts, compiler diagnostics, fallback classification, duration, and canonical finding sets.
 It invokes the existing exception detector in `SolutionTransitive` mode; the harness does not implement exception semantics of its own.

 The Semver probe compares metadata-only analysis against registered P6A/P6B supporting source.
 Its manual note refers only to method/type/flow structure at the exact Source Link commit and does not reproduce third-party source text.